 Sexual harassment continues to surface through our lives, including while at work.
-As an employer, you might wonder what to do in case your workplace experiences this delicate problem.
+As an employer, you might wonder what to do in case your workplace experiences this problem.

 According to Statistics Canada1, 19% of women and 13% of men have experienced harassment in the office in the past year.
 Of those numbers, only 4% of women and 1% of men were likely to report it.